cpliakas/dynamo-db-odm/README.md

 $dm->create($book);
 ```

-Read the document from DynamoDB, accessing the `created` attribute will return
+Read the document from DynamoDB.
+Accessing the `created` attribute will return
 a `\DateTime` object.

 ```php